Director: Lorenzo Fonda

 thanks to: Guillermo and Miguel Rivero, Ben Tseng, Paydirt Pictures, the whole Portland Senator crew, (in particular my friend Tun Tun) and Michel, the greatest globetrotter I ever met

-songs: "this kind of life keeps breaking your heart", "we will say goodbye to everyone"
+Music by Hammock.
+Album: Maybe they will sing for us tomorrow Songs: “This kind of life keeps breaking your heart”, “We will say goodbye to everyone”

 FREQUENTLY ASKED QUESTIONS:

 it was a total of 17 days, if i remember well. which i’m pretty sure i don’t.

 did you work on the boat?

 so what did you do all day then?